we-are-you/eventtrack-sdk/README.md

 - `groupBy` must reference either:
     - An existing key in the `fields` object
     - The string 'category' when category is set
-- All dates are automatically converted to ISO format

 ## Support